 The focus of IBM's Community Relations Programme is to enhance educational achievement and support the development and growth of ICT literacy skills.

-For more detailed information about the University Relations Programme, click here.
+More detailed information about the University Relations Programme.

 Also as part of its support for NZi3, IBM has provided UC with New Zealand’s most powerful scientific research computer.
 It is the latest version of a 128 processor Power 5 machine and can store the equivalent of 3,500 full length feature films.